Eco-friendly homes are coming into vogue for those with a green persuasion.

-Then of course with the prices of utilities soaring for the home owner in many parts of the world, investing in green technology makes a lot of sense.
+Then of course with the prices of utilities soaring for the homeowner in most parts of the world, investing in green-technology makes a lot of sense.

 Utility companies will often score off residential properties.

-In South Africa Eskom is planning to raise the price of electricity by 33% in 2018 to recover losses from corruption and inefficiency during the Zuma presidency years.
+In South Africa Eskom is planning to raise the price of electricity by 20 percent for each of the next three-years to recover losses from the corruption and inefficiency during the Zuma presidency.

 All of this makes an investment in a green home more attractive.

 With the price of water in cities such as Cape Town set to rise dramatically next year, that is assuming there is any to be had, an investment in harvesting and storing the rain doubly makes sense; post-chlorination and plastic microparticle issues come into the equation too.

 So what are these issues to look out for when purchasing or building eco-friendly homes?

 Orientation is vitally important; our north facing home captures all the light and warmth from the low-slung sun in the winter.